 In an age when a modern state of Israel exists — and especially following the reunification of Jerusalem under Israeli sovereignty in 1967 — these statements don’t seem to reflect reality.
 Almost half of the world’s Jews now live in their ancient homeland and have sovereignty over their holiest city.
 So why do many Jews continue to say these prayers, and continue to fast and mourn on the 9th of Av?

-In 2022 the 9th of Av starts at sunset Saturday, August 6th and ends in the evening of Sunday, August 7th.
+In 2023, the 9th of Av starts the evening of Wednesday, July 26th and ends in the evening of Thursday, July 27th.

 The 9th of Av: A day of Jewish disasters